Medical and Recertification

 There are 2 different forms for each school, please fill out the proper form according to the school they attend.

-Allendale Columbia School families please complete your sports recertification and health appraisal form by using FamilyID.
+Allendale Columbia School families please complete the following:

 3. Student athletes taking medication: Since teams sometimes have practices and/or competitions in the evenings and on weekends, all athletes must complete a “Permission to Administer Medication” form for each prescription and/or over-the-counter medication that they take except for those medications taken first thing in the morning or at night.
 Each individual medication requires a separate form with the student’s physician’s signature.
 This is required in order to meet NYS Education guidelines.